WildCodeSchool/2203-wns-etchebest-virtuoz-front/README.md

 ## Docker

-the whole application can be launched on the front side of the project with the "docker compose up" command
+the whole application can be launched on the front side of the project if it's first time "docker compose up --build" or  "docker compose up" command

 ## Deploy on Vercel